Sladozevik/CarND-Vehicle-Detection-master/writeup_template.md

 ![alt text][image9]

-## Pipeline

-in **Cell 20** I have created function `find_cars`.
+**Cell 20:** I have created function `find_cars`.
 This single function that can extract features using hog sub-sampling and make predictions

 I have tested function `find_cars` with windows search area of:
 ```
 ystart = 400
 ystop = 656
 ```
-I have also used for loop to use scale of search window from 1 to 2.5 with step of 0.1.
+I have also used for loop to use scale of search window from 1 to 2.0 with step of 0.1.
 ```
 for i in np.arange(1,2.0,0.1):
     scale = i